canonical/github-runner-operator/docs/how-to/reactive.md

 ### Define a webhook in your organisation or repository where the self-hosted runners are registered.

-On your repository or organisations page on Github, you need to go to the settings and create a Webhook (e.g. https://github.com/canonical/github-runner-operator/settings/hooks).
+On your repository or organisation's page on Github, you need to go to the settings and create a Webhook (e.g. https://github.com/canonical/github-runner-operator/settings/hooks).
 Please make sure to select

 - the Webhook url to be the URL of the webhook router